-For the project

-"Organizing an

-Efficient and Inclusive

-Digital Economy: The

-Roles of Recent

-Technological

-Breakthroughs in

-Verifiable

-Computation," Jiasun

-Li, associate professor

-in the Costello

-College of Business, is

-partnering with

-Protocol Labs.
+For the project Emanuela Marasco, "Organizing an an assistant professor Efficient and Inclusive in Mason's Digital Economy: The Department of Roles of Recent Information Sciences Technological and Technology, is Breakthroughs in partnering with Karl Verifiable Ricanek, founder of Computation," Jiasun Lapetus Solutions Inc. on the project Li, associate professor in the Costello "Video-based, College of Business, is Secure, Accurate and Usable Contactless partnering with Protocol Labs.
+Fingerprint Authentication in